kempsey

 Frederickton

 North of Kempsey on the Pacific Highway is the riverside village of Frederickton.
-Frederickton’s sweeping views take in Kempsey, the Macleay’s river flats and the hinterland to the west.
+Frederickton’s sweeping views take in Kempsey, the Macleay River flats and the hinterland to the west.

 Gladstone and Smithtown

-The twin towns of Gladstone and Smithtown lie on opposite banks of the Macleay River and are linked by the Major Oakes Bridge and they each enjoy pleasant wharfs to throw in a fishing line to really relax.
+The twin towns of Gladstone and Smithtown lie on opposite banks of the Macleay River and are linked by the Major Oakes Bridge and they each enjoy pleasant wharfs to throw in a fishing line.

-Gladstone is a unique historic village housing art galleries, cafes, hotel, interesting shops, beauty spa and private homes.
+Gladstone is a unique historic village housing art galleries, cafes, hotel, interesting shops, beauty spa, private homes and funky retro accommodation.
 A pleasant stroll through Smithtown passes 20 historic buildings and sites including the Smithtown School of Arts built in 1900.

 Take a drive and visit the Gladstone Memorial Park and a grove of red cedar trees planted in recognition of the town’s early links with the timber industry.
 Smithtown Riverside Park is surrounded by big towering shady trees and overlooks the entrance to the Nestle factory where Milo is made.
 The number one chocolate malt beverage brand in the world, Milo is manufactured at the Nestle plant in Australia at Smithtown, on the Macleay River.